Frequently asked questions

 Do you take insurance?

-No, at this time I don't currently accept insurance, but I am able to provide a superbill that you may submit to your insurance company for reimbursement.
+Unfortunately at this time I don't accept insurance, but I am able to provide a superbill that you may submit to your insurance company for reimbursement.

 How often do we meet?